slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 ## Post-processing of alignment files

 In order to facilitate alignement manipulation, **SAM files** have to be converted into **BAM files** (a binary version) and alignements “sorted” according to their localisation on the genome and files indexed in order to speed up their access.
-We will use the [**Samtools 1.9**](http://www.htslib.org/doc/samtools.html) suite to perform these steps.
+We will use the [**Samtools**](http://www.htslib.org/doc/samtools.html) suite to perform these steps.

 ***